A man stands in a red convertible car.

 A fascinating exhibition exploring Bradford's African Caribbean communities in the ’80s.

-African Caribbean communities in the 1980s are brought vividly back to life in local photographer Victor Wedderburn’s first exhibition.
+African Caribbean communities in the 1980s were brought vividly back to life in local photographer Victor Wedderburn’s first exhibition.

 Victor Wedderburn Jr arrived in the UK from Jamaica in 1971 at the age of 16, joining his Windrush Generation parents here in Bradford.
 When redundancy took his job at Crofts Engineers in the early 1980s, he used his pay-off to buy a second-hand camera and film developing kit, then set about documenting life in the city.

-Frontline 1984/1985, the first ever exhibition from this self-taught photographer, vividly evokes African Caribbean life in Bradford 40 years ago.
-From Lumb Lane landmarks such as Roots Record Shop and the Perseverance Hotel to sound system parties and anti-apartheid marches, these photographs tell a story that’s sometimes written out of Bradford’s history.
+Frontline 1984/1985, the first ever exhibition from this self-taught photographer, vividly evoked African Caribbean life in Bradford 40 years ago.
+From Lumb Lane landmarks such as Roots Record Shop and the Perseverance Hotel to sound system parties and anti-apartheid marches, these photographs told a story that’s sometimes written out of Bradford’s history.

 In Conversation With: Victor Wedderburn & Tim Smith